Houses - Miscellaneous

 Natural products for the home

-Naturalpaint set out a few years ago to re-invent us to use natural products.
-It wasn't easy, but he persevered despite the reluctance and inertia he encountered at first.
-About thermal or sound insulation based on hemp, sheep's wool, jute, or wood fibres, which do not cause allergies or respiratory problems either during assembly or operation, I have told you on several occasions.
-They also have oils or skies natural wood for finishing floors or children's furniture and toys.
+Naturalpaint set out a few years ago to teach us all to use natural products.
+It wasn't easy, but she persevered despite the reticence and inertia she encountered at first.
+About thermal or sound insulation based on hemp, sheep's wool, jute, or wood fibers, which do not cause allergies or respiratory problems either during assembly or in operation, I have told you on various occasions.
+They also have oils or skies natural for finishing floors or children's furniture and toys.

-What is encouraging is that, in addition to people choosing to build or renovate their homes or apartments with natural products, there are also companies that are increasingly using such products.
-Manufacturers of wheelhouses Tiny Wunder House if Eco Tiny House or Dippanels, the manufacturer of solid wood steps and worktops, are just a few examples.
-For the sake of our health, we want their numbers to grow.
+What is encouraging is that, as well as people who are choosing to build or renovate their homes or apartments with natural products, there are also companies that are increasingly using such products.
+Manufacturers of houses on wheels Tiny Wunder House if Eco Tiny House or Dippanels, manufacturer of solid wood steps and worktops, are just a few examples.
+For our health we want to see more and more of them.

 natural plasters